JSCOTT40/Achrion_JavaGame/README.md

 # Acknowledgments

-The majority of the sprites and Assests were taken from: [Itch.io.](https://itch.io/game-assets/free/tag-16-bit) /n \n [RyiSnow](https://www.youtube.com/@RyiSnow) was extreamly helpful for some of the more difficult areas of the Design and Implemantion.
+The majority of the sprites and Assests were taken from: [Itch.io.](https://itch.io/game-assets/free/tag-16-bit)

+[RyiSnow](https://www.youtube.com/@RyiSnow) was extreamly helpful for some of the more difficult areas of the Design and Implemantion.